SRGSSR/castor/Sources/Castor/Castor.docc/Articles/optimization/optimization-article.md

 ## Limit metadata sent to the receiver

 When sending media items to a Cast receiver, your application must provide metadata (such as title, description, and artwork).
-However, the Google Cast SDK imposes strict size limits on the messages exchanged between the sender and the receiver.
+However, because the Google Cast SDK imposes strict size limits on the messages exchanged between the sender and the receiver, you should:

 - **Avoid large payloads:** Long text, multiple high-resolution images, or excessive ``CastCustomData`` can exceed these limits and cause the load request to fail.
 - **Prefer lightweight metadata:** Stick to the essentials (title, one or two images at reasonable resolution, and short description).